ODonnchadha/react-18-managing-state/README.md

                     ```
                 - Handling Immutable Data in JavaScript:
                     - Object.assign.
 Create an empty object and then add some properties:
+                        - This takes as many source objects as you can assign to the target.
                     ```javascript
                         Object.assign({}, state, { role: "Singer" });
                     ```